progwolff/jackman/README.md

 Make sure there are no config files in `~/.config/pulse/`.

-If you are using KDE install `phonon-qt5-vlc`, uninstall `phonon-qt5-gstreamer`.
+If you are using KDE, install `phonon-qt5-vlc` and uninstall `phonon-qt5-gstreamer`.

 Assign yourself to the audio group.
 ```